Symbols Associated with Easter

 From ancient times eggs were dyed, exchanged and shown reverence.

-In Pagan times the egg represented the rebirth of the earth.
-The long, hard winter was over; the earth burst forth and was reborn just as the egg miraculously burst forth with life.
-The egg, therefore, was believed to have special powers.
+the earth.
+The long, hard winter was over; the earth burst forth and was

 It was buried under the foundations of buildings to ward off evil.
 Pregnant young Roman women carried an egg on their persons to foretell the sex of their unborn children and French brides stepped upon an egg before crossing the threshold of their new homes.